 Except for needed appropriations, congressional involvement in the implementation of the transformational diplomacy proposal appears to some observers to have been minimal.
 Changes were made under existing authorities, and no legislation or new authority was requested from Congress.
-This year, at the State Department's request, Congress is considering bills to authorize the full implementation of the Civilian Response Corps in the "Reconstruction and Stabilization Civilian Management Act of 2007 (S. 613/H.R.
+In 2007, at the State Department's request, Congress considered but did not move forward, bills to authorize the full implementation of the Civilian Response Corps in the "Reconstruction and Stabilization Civilian Management Act of 2007 (S. 613/H.R.
 1084)."